28.11.2025

 Do deposit rates cover inflation?

 The interest rate offered by banks depends on the NBU key policy rate, which is a crucial tool for combating inflation.
-Rising inflation prompts the NBU to increase the policy rate, which, in turn, encourages higher deposit rates.
+When inflation rises, the National Bank may raise the discount rate to make hryvnia instruments more attractive and contain price increases, which, in turn, encourages higher deposit rates.
 The National Bank implements a consistent monetary policy aimed at enhancing the attractiveness of hryvnia deposits for the population.
 As a result, deposit rates in UAH typically exceed the inflation rate.

 How to protect your money from inflation